Ashish-Kumar16/Terminal-Typing-Master/README.md

 - Load words from a JSON file into a Python dictionary.

-## Future Perspectives

-1. Add more typing categories.
-2. Implement a time-based challenge mode.

-## File Structure

-- `main.py`: Main script containing the core logic and user interface.
-- `username_input.py`: Function to capture user input for the username.
-- `start_typing_test.py`: Functionality for starting and measuring typing tests.
-- `show_leaderboard.py`: Displaying the leaderboard.
-- `exit_program.py`: Graceful exit from the program.
-- `update_leaderboard.py`: Updating and sorting the leaderboard.
-- `load_words_from_json.py`: Loading words from a JSON file.
-- `get_user_input.py`: Capturing user input.

-## Acknowledgments

-- This project was created as part of a learning exercise to practice Python programming.

 Feel free to explore and contribute to make this typing test application even better!

 ---